 Between 350,000 and 500,000 Soviet soldiers were stationed in the GDR – more than anywhere else outside the borders of the USSR.
 The duration of military service was initially three, later two years.
-During this time the soldiers hardly ever left their barracks.
-Their everyday life was marked by military drill and violence.
+During this time, the soldiers hardly ever left their barracks.
+Military drills and violence marked their everyday life.

-It is surprising to find a passport of a Red Army soldier who was stationed in East Germany (GDR) during the Cold War from 1977-1980.
-As mentioned above, up to 500.000 Soviet soldiers were stationed in the center of Germany and of Europe for 40 years.
-And still, to find such a significant travel document of the Soviet occupation of (East) Germany is pretty rare.
+It is surprising to find a passport of a Red Army soldier who was stationed in East Germany (GDR) during the Cold War from 1977-to 1980.
+As mentioned above, up to 500.000 Soviet soldiers were stationed in the center of Germany and Europe for 40 years.
+And still, to find such a critical travel document of the Soviet occupation of (East) Germany is pretty rare.
 The reason seems obvious.
 They needed the travel document to return home.
 Passport USSR soldier GDR

 The everyday life of Soviet soldiers in the GDR Passport USSR soldier GDR

-Up to 120 men in one team room, hardly any free time, miserable supplies – and once a week showering day: The life of the Soviet soldiers stationed in the GDR was hard and full of privation.
+Up to 120 men in one team room, hardly any free time, miserable supplies – and once a week showering day: The life of the Soviet soldiers stationed in the GDR was complicated and full of deprivation.
 The recruits who had to do their military service in the GDR often came from the non-European republics of the Soviet Union – they were supposed to feel completely alien to their stationing places.
 For weeks they were brought to the GDR, often in cattle cars.
 Usually, it was only here that they learned which city they were to serve in.
-But everyday life was the same everywhere anyway: There was a strictly organized daily routine and a basic ban on contact with the outside world, and vacations and going out was a rarity.
+But everyday life was the same everywhere anyway: A strictly organized daily routine and an essential ban on contact with the outside world, and vacations and going out was a rarity.

-On average, a simple soldier received a monthly payment of about one ruble per day (that was about three GDR marks) and up to 25 GDR marks additionally.
-Of the maximum of around 100 GDR Marks, not only things like cigarettes and chocolate had to be paid for, but also very basic items such as food and washing utensils – because the supply in the barracks was meager.
-After their escape at the beginning of 1987, two deserters told West German television at the time: “The food of the ordinary soldiers is miserable in every respect.
+On average, a simple soldier received a monthly payment of about one ruble per day (about three GDR marks) and up to 25 GDR marks.
+Of the maximum of around 100 GDR Marks, things like cigarettes and chocolate had to be paid for and essential items such as food and washing utensils – because the supply in the barracks was meager.
+After their escape at the beginning of 1987, two deserters told West German television: “The food of the ordinary soldiers is miserable in every respect.
 I would not even give something like this to my dogs: Porridge, just porridge – morning, noon, evening, always porridge.”

 The health care of the soldiers was similarly poor.
 A deserter told at the time that in army hospitals, “one is not cured, but only prevented from dying.
 For example, in the summer of 1986, I had an appendectomy.
 It was cut out without any anesthetic.

-But the poor supply was only one of the burdens the soldiers had to bear.
-Especially under the harassment of the higher ranks, many young men suffered visibly, not a few broke or risked dangerous escape attempts.
-The “Dedovshchina,” the “rule of the grandfathers,” stood for systematic suppression of recruits by the higher ranks.
+But the poor supply was only one of the soldiers’ burdens.
+Especially under the harassment of the higher ranks, many young men suffered visibly; not a few broke or risked dangerous escape attempts.
+The “Dedovshchina,” the “rule of the grandfathers,” stood for the systematic suppression of recruits by the higher ranks.
 It was characterized by brutality and coercion, even rape and murder.
 According to estimates by the parliamentary group Die Grünen/Alternative List in 1990, up to 4,000 Soviet soldiers per year had died in the GDR – through accidents, excesses of violence, and suicides.
 Passport USSR soldier GDR

 But criminal assaults by Soviet army soldiers outside the barracks were also part of the daily routine.
-Stasi files reveal some 27,500 offenses committed by Soviet military personnel on GDR territory between 1976 and 1989 alone, including many traffic offenses and thefts, but also murder, assault, robbery, and rape.
-However, the GDR judiciary was not able to prosecute a Soviet soldier who had committed a criminal offense.
-The Thuringian criminal police officer Klaus Dalski confirmed: “Our investigations stopped at the gate of the barracks.
-Instead, crimes committed by their own men were often punished by the supreme commanders with draconian measures – up to the death penalty.
+Stasi files reveal some 27,500 offenses committed by Soviet military personnel on GDR territory between 1976 and 1989 alone, including many traffic offenses and thefts and murder, assault, robbery, and rape.
+However, the GDR judiciary could not prosecute a Soviet soldier who had committed a criminal offense.
+The Thuringian criminal police officer Klaus Dalski confirmed: “Our investigations stopped at the barracks’ gate.
+Instead, crimes committed by their men were often punished by the supreme commanders with draconian measures – up to the death penalty.

-Further “contacts” with the GDR citizens were more likely to occur through negative events: Villages near military training and firing ranges were constantly exposed to the danger of ricochets and misdirected grenades.
-In Gossel, Thuringia, the spire of the church was shot away, and in Schwerin, in the mid-1980s there was even an “explosion of an ammunition depot lasting several hours”, as was stated in a letter from the Schwerin district administration to the Ministry for State Security.
-In March 1989, two children died when a bullet exploded on a wild garbage dump.
-Two months later, two more children died after they found uncleaned ammunition on a military training area and it exploded.
+Further “contacts” with the GDR citizens were more likely to occur through adverse events: Villages near military training and firing ranges were constantly exposed to the danger of ricochets and misdirected grenades.
+In Gossel, Thuringia, the spire of the church was shot away.
+In Schwerin, in the mid-1980s, there was even an “explosion of an ammunition depot lasting several hours,” as was stated in a letter from the Schwerin district administration to the Ministry for State Security.
+In March 1989, two children died when a bullet exploded in a wild garbage dump.
+Two months later, two more children died after they found uncleaned ammunition in a military training area, and it exploded.

 Return into the unknown Passport USSR soldier GDR

-The year 1989 placed the GSSD (Group of Soviet Forces in Germany) before a surprising situation.
-Suddenly it threatened with the wall opening literally the soil under the feet to break away.
+1989 placed the GSSD (Group of Soviet Forces in Germany) in a dramatic situation.
+Suddenly it threatened the wall opening the soil under the feet to break away.
 The Two Plus Four Treaty established the withdrawal of Soviet troops by 31 December 1994, later brought forward to 31 August 1994.
-The undertaking turned out to be a major logistical task that lasted a total of three years and eleven months.
-546,200 soldiers and officers as well as their families had to be returned to Russia.
+The undertaking turned out to be a significant logistical task that lasted three years and eleven months.
+Five hundred forty-six thousand two hundred soldiers and officers and their families had to be returned to Russia.
 In addition, there were more than 120,000 heavy weapons and other military equipment – a total load of 2.7 million tons.

 For the soldiers, returning home proved difficult, as they went into a crumbling empire that suffered great economic difficulties after the failure of socialism.
-So what could be more obvious than to take everything with them that was not nailed down when they left the barracks?
-Colonel-General Matvej Burlakow later wrote in his notes on the withdrawal: “I demanded that the commanders handle material values with care and take everything with them, if possible because practically everything could be used at the new base in Russia.
-What the Western group of the Soviet Army left behind was a burden that the reunified Germany still has to bear today: dilapidated barracks, contaminated land, piles of garbage, and ammunition left behind.
+The Western group of the Soviet Army left behind was a burden that the reunified Germany still has to bear today: dilapidated barracks, contaminated land, piles of garbage, and ammunition left behind.
+So what could be more evident than to take everything with them that was not nailed down when they left the barracks?
+Colonel-General Matvej Burlakow later wrote in his notes on the withdrawal: “I demanded that the commanders handle material values with care and take everything with them, if possible, because practically everything could be used at the new base in Russia.

-On the last tank, which left the GDR in 1994, it said “Farewell Germany – forever! – based on the “Farewell Song of the Russian Soldiers”, which Colonel Gennady Luschetzki wrote at that time: “Germany, we reach out our hand to you – and return to the fatherland.
+The last tank, which left the GDR in 1994, said, “Farewell Germany – forever! – based on the “Farewell Song of the Russian Soldiers,” which Colonel Gennady Luschetzki wrote at that time: “Germany, we reach out our hand to you – and return to the fatherland.
 The homeland is ready to receive you.
 We remain friends – always!
 We should build our future on peace, friendship, and trust.
 The duty fulfilled!
 Farewell, Berlin!
 Our hearts go home.”

-A standard red passport of the time issued in 1976 to a 20 years young soldier stationed in East Germany from 1977-1980.
+A standard red passport was issued in 1976 to a 20 years young soldier stationed in East Germany from 1977 to 1980.
 Seventeen pages and several with entry/exit stamps USSR and GDR (DDR).
-A nice document of passport history during the Cold War,
+An excellent document of passport history during the Cold War,